msalemcode/webvalidate/README.md

 # run the tests from Docker
 docker run -it --rm retaildevcrew/webvalidate --server https://www.microsoft.com --files msft.json

+# run the tests from Docker using the latest version of WebV
+docker run -it --rm retaildevcrew/webvalidate:beta --server https://www.microsoft.com --files msft.json

 ```

 Run more complex tests against ["Helium"](https://github.com/retaildevcrews/helium) hosted at [froyo](https://froyo.azurewebsites.net) by using: